 - Cleaner – Fewer emissions and pollutants from your drive.
 A typical gasoline vehicle emits more than five tons of carbon dioxide per year.
 That’s more than four times as much carbon emissions as an electric vehicle using power from the New England grid.*

 - Energy independence – Reduce fuel dependence and exposure to fossil fuel price volatility.

 *Calculations based on the EPA’s latest fuel economy and emission rate data for passenger vehicles, consistent with its regulatory work.
 Electric grid emissions data sourced from the 2017 ISO New England Electric Generator Air Emissions Report.

-- Click here to find out more about the instant $1,000-$2,000 rebates for eligible electric vehicles from Efficiency Maine.
-Additional incentives are available for low income residents, Maine governmental entities, and tribal governments.
+- Click here to find out more about the instant $1,000-$2,000 rebates for eligible electric vehicles.
+Qualifying low-income Mainers, Maine governmental entities, and tribal governments can receive enhanced rebates.

 - Federal Tax Credit: Find current information about the federal tax credit (up to $7,500) for electric vehicles.

-- Other rebates, including from manufacturers, may be available.
-Check with your local electric vehicle dealer for more information.
+- Additional instant rebates from car manufacturers may be available.
+Check with your local EV dealer for more information.